SimonHFrost/threejs-terrain-experiment/README.md

  - Run `webpack-dev-server`
  - This will run a server at localhost:8080 where you will see a rotating spaceship

-## Extending the Boilerplate
+## Duplicating this as a new project

 - Rename the directory
-- Update the remote url with `git remote set-url origin git@github.com:USERNAME/REPOSITORY.git`
+- Update the remote url with `git remote set-url origin git@github.com:USERNAME/NEW_REPOSITORY.git`

 ## Linting

 - This project is Standard compliant
 - Run `npm install -g standard` and `standard` in the `/js` folder to check for linting errors

+## TODO

+- Add orbit controller as optional feature
+- Run 'Lebab' package to use es6+ features
+- Add capability to export bundle.js for usage in other projects